“Erica, do you aspire to coach college?”

 1. Who do I want to talk to the entire day?

-4. Do I get a buzz from coaching this population?
+3. Do I get energy from coaching this population?

 Honestly, I feel I’d be bored coaching professionals.
 Why?
 Well, I get an adrenaline rush when I have to teach beginner female athletes the benefits of strength training.
 I get an adrenaline rush when I have to answer questions on the benefits of coordination training on the corpus callosum development in kids.
 I get an adrenaline rush when teaching kids the deadlift for the first time: